-Most researchers and practitioners define prevention as those interventions which are conducted before people meet the formal criteria of a depressive disorder according to the DSM-5.
-There are three types of prevention, universal, selective and indicated prevention.
+Most researchers and practitioners define prevention as intervention approaches that are provided before people meet the formal criteria of a depressive disorder according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+There are three types of prevention: universal, selective and indicated prevention.

 Acute and maintenance treatment are aimed at people who have established disorders meeting diagnostic criteria.
 In contrast, there are three types of prevention: